code-larry/SymfonyShop/README.md

 `php bin/console doctrine:fixtures:load`

 To use Stripe, you need to create your own account and get your public and secret key.

+## If you wish to test

+As the registration feature is not available yet, you can use the following credentials:

+["ROLE_ADMIN"]

+username: admin@gmail.com

+password: password

+OR

+["ROLE_USER"]

+username: user0@gmail.com

+password: password